-Once you have reviewed the numbers and revisited your strategy, it is crucial to bring the focus back on the team and recognize the work of the people who helped you achieve the good results.
-Here are a few tips on how to introduce new members, celebrate people’s anniversaries and show recognition of their work.
+Once you have reviewed the numbers and revisited your strategy, it is crucial to bring the focus back on the team and recognize the work of the people who helped you achieve good results.
+Here are a few tips on how to introduce new members, celebrate people’s anniversaries, and show recognition of their work.

 Introduce new hires

 Turn the often-feared self-introductions of the newly hired members into a fun activity.
-A Newbie Quiz based on the concept of Two Truths and a Lie is an original and effective way to get to know the new hires.
-Collect two true and one false facts from each newbie, create a series of live polls and let the team guess which one is the lie by voting.
+A Newbie Quiz based on the concept of Two Truths and a Lie is an original and effective way to get to know new hires.
+Collect two true and one false facts from each newbie, create a series of live polls, and let the team guess which one is the lie by voting.

-Celebrating people’s milestones as a team is a great way to create a feeling of togetherness and boost the team morale.
+Celebrating people’s milestones as a team is a great way to create a feeling of togetherness and boost team morale.
 Find out which employees have their work anniversary in a given month.
 Use this opportunity to appreciate their contribution and highlight how long they have been with your company.

 Acknowledge the top performers